AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_message.md

 This method enables app admins to recall harmful information to maintain a healthy chat environment.

-The default time limit on recalling a message is two minutes, with a maximum of seven days.
+The default time limit for recalling a message is two minutes, with a maximum of seven days.
 To modify this value, contact support@agora.io.

 ### HTTP request